 Tevian had figured out that the bridge is on Broombridge Road.
 This is less mysterious if you know that "Brougham" is pronounced "broom", and was also spelled "Broome" at one point.

 We took a bus from the city center to Broombridge Road.
-It was a bit difficult to find the right bus, so I'll tell you what we did.
-We took bus number 20 from O'Connell Street just south of Parnell Square - an area packed with tourists and full of bus stops, but nobody who knows how to get to Broombridge Road.
+It was a bit difficult to find the right bus.
+We took bus number 20 from O'Connell Street just south of Parnell Square - an area packed with tourists and full of bus stops, but nobody who knew how to get to Broombridge Road.
 The 20 picked us up at one of the northernmost of the bus stops on the west side of this street.
 It then wound north on Parnell Square Street, west on Mountjoy Street, then Berkeley, then left on the North Circular Road, then took a right fork on Capra road, went right on Dowth Avenue, left on Fassaugh Road, right on Carnlough Road... and we got off at the Broombridge stop!

 When we arrived, Tevian took some pictures.
 Here's the the first thing we saw at the bus stop: